andrew-yoo/project-euler/README.md

 My solutions to the [Project Euler](https://projecteuler.net/) problems used under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 This repository is meant for me to track my personal progress, but feel free to take a look around.
 All code is original and often represents my first successful solution; e.g., do not expect particularly optimized or elegant scripts.

-Mainly solving with python, unless the problem seems easier in MATLAB.
+Mainly solving with Python, unless the problem seems easier with MATLAB.

 ## Checklist